Today’s playful preschool theme is all about rainbows! I decided to try a little bit of a rainbow melting ice experiment with the kids.

 Painting the ice after the salt had been added was definitely a more visual experience versus the color salt.

-The run off from this was even a rainbow!
-There were many ooh ahhs from the kids.
+The run off from this one was even a rainbow itself!
+There were many “oohs” and “ahhs” from the kids.

-Of course!
-There was poking too as we needed to feel how the ice had melted.
-Yip, very rough stuff.
-Oh and the colors splattered on the shirt below, washed out.
+Of course, there was poking too as we needed to feel how the ice had melted.
+Yup, very rough stuff.
+Oh, and the colors splattered on the shirt below (though they did wash out).

 Sort and Count Rainbow Puzzle Busy Bag